SUBMISSIONS FOR THE 2020 SOUVENIR BOOK ARE NOW CLOSED

 5. We prefer emailed files.
 Please email your art or articles to: firstname.lastname@example.org

-6. When signing your name on your art, do not include your email address, website URLs, or social media (such as Twitter, Facebook, Instagram, or Tumblr) information, or any info that will allow readers to contact you directly.
+6. When signing your name on the art, do not include your email address, website URLs, or social media (such as Twitter, Facebook, Instagram, or Tumblr) information, or any info that will allow readers to contact you directly.
 Any piece of art with this information on it will be immediately disqualified from consideration.

 9. Please do not include your own characters or congratulatory messages that advertise your company.
 The art should be a tribute to the anniversaries being celebrated, not an advertisement for your own properties or company.

-10. No nudity, adult situations, or profanity will be accepted.
+10. No nudity, gore, adult situations, or profanity will be accepted.
 The Souvenir Book is given free to all attendees (while supplies last) and is intended for an all-ages audience.

 11. Mailing artwork.
 We regret to announce that we no longer be able to accept mailed art or articles.
 Please send your art and articles via email.